Philip R. Lee Health Policy Fellowship

 - Current CV

-- A 1.5-2 page statement of interest that describes your past work in health policy research, your career goals, and how and why you feel the PRL Health Policy Fellowship will advance your career, including potential mentors.
+- A 1.5-2 page statement of interest that describes your past work in health policy and health services research, your career goals, and how and why you feel the PRL Health Policy Fellowship will advance your career, including potential mentors.

-- Letters from, or contact information for, references will be requested of finalist candidates.
+- Writing samples and letters from, or contact information for, references will be requested from finalist candidates.

-Selected candidates will be invited for interviews (conducted remotely via Zoom).
+Selected candidates will be invited for interviews (via Zoom).
 Prospective candidates will meet with the fellowship director, potential IHPS faculty mentor(s), current fellow(s), and other members of the Fellowship search committee.
 The directors and current fellows will be more than happy to discuss questions before or after the interview day.

-Please direct any questions to PRL Fellowship Director Krista Harrison.
+Please direct any questions to IHPS Director Joanne Spetz.

-Applications will be accepted starting September 5, 2022.
-Applications received before November 7, 2022, will receive full consideration, as first-round interviews will conduct in November and December.
-No applications will be accepted after December 31, 2022.
+Applications received before October 31, 2023, will receive full consideration, as first-round interviews will conducted in November and December.
+No applications will be accepted after December 31, 2023.

 Listen to Philip R. Lee Fellow alumni, Alissa Bernstein Sideman talk about the impact of the fellowship on her career.